trekimann/Feefo_assesment/app/src/main/java/feefo_assessment/ApiDesign/index.md

 ---
 ## 3. Data Model
 A user would have a group of notes connected with them.
 Each note is a collection of values describing any customisation, contents and current status.
 The users ID would be a primary key against which a list of note id's are linked.
-The notes would be stored with the various flags for deletion, creation and modification in the DB as varchar and the contents of the note as text or mediumtext depending on the requirements for max note size.
+The notes would be stored with the various flags for deletion, creation and modification in the DB as varchar, boolean and other suitable types and the contents of the note as text or mediumtext depending on the requirements for max note size.

 ---
 ## 4. Restful API